-CD DVD duplication services are available in order to economically produce a large number of copies of your digital content on recordable CD or recordable DVD discs.
+CD DVD duplication services are available to economically produce several copies of your digital content on recordable CD or recordable DVD discs.

 In some instances, whether for personal or business reasons, it is necessary to share or distribute media widely on removable media.
-One way of doing this is by using CD R duplication or DVD R duplication services or duplication equipment.
+One way of doing this is by using CD-R or DVD-R duplication services or equipment.
 Whether you choose CD-R or DVD-R as the target format, the process is the same.
-Your original disc content is duplicated or copies are made on recordable CD or DVD media.
+Your original disc content is duplicated or copies are made.

-CD R duplication or DVD R duplication equipment or services would only be employed when a fairly large number of discs need to be copied.
+CD R duplication or DVD R duplication equipment or services would only be employed when copying a fairly large number of discs.
 For example, you would not use this service or equipment for a small run of 10 discs.
-However, for an amount of up to 1000 discs CD DVD duplication is the right choice and cheaper than CD DVD replication.
-However, once more than 1000 discs are required, it is likely more cost effective to use a CD DVD replication service.
-The cost effectiveness of either method depends on the requirements of the job and how much the duplication or replication service is charging as prices do vary from company to company.
+However, for an amount of up to 1000 discs CD DVD duplication services are the right choice and cheaper than CD DVD replication.
+However, once the requirement is for more than 1000 discs, it is more cost effective to use a replication service.
+The cost effectiveness of either method depends on the requirements of the job and how much the duplication or replication service is charging, as prices do vary from company to company.

-The first option is to purchase equipment to do the CD or DVD duplication in-house.
-The basic equipment consists of one or several burner drives in order to make copies of the original disc at the same time.
-Various options are available in CD and DVD duplication equipment and the selection of the type of equipment is dependent on individual needs.
+The first option is to purchase equipment to do the CD DVD duplication in-house.
+The basic equipment consists of one or several recording drives in to make copies of the original disc at the same time.
+Various options are available and the selection of the type of equipment is dependent on individual needs.
 Options to look at are:

 The second option is using CD DVD duplication services.
-These companies have the equipment described above and payment for the service is based on the quantity of discs required, the type of disc used, the type of labeling and artwork that is required, whether insert materials are required, and the type of packaging for the discs.
-This is likely a better option if CD and DVD duplication is not being performed on a regular basis.
-If this service is required often, then purchasing a system which is at a reasonably low cost nowadays is the better option.
+These companies have the equipment described above and payment for the service is based on the quantity of discs required, the type of disc used, the type of labeling and artwork required, the need for insert materials, and the type of packaging for the discs.
+This is likely a better option if CD and DVD duplication is not regularly performed.
+If this service is required often, then purchasing a system, which is at a reasonably low cost nowadays, is the better option.